epichouse/snippets/README.md

 # Snippets

-This repository contains my collection of example code snippets and commands.\
+This repository contains my snippets of code and frequently used commands and notes.\
 This repository is frequently updated with new commands and script blocks.\
 \
 Commands that relate to a specific operating system only can be found in operation system specific directories.\